Charles C. Palmer

 more informationMore information: Adjunct Professor Computer Science, Dartmouth College

-Dr. Charles C. Palmer is a Distinguished Researcher at IBM Research where he focuses on special projects relating to security & privacy, unique customer challenges, and cybersecurity issues.
+Dr. Charles C. Palmer is a Strategy & Solutions Consultant at IBM HQ where he focuses on special projects relating to security & privacy, unique customer challenges, and cybersecurity issues.
 He is a member of several government, industry, and academic advisory boards.
 He may also be found on Twitter as @DrCyberSecurity and on LinkedIn as charlescpalmer

 In 2009 he was named a member of the IBM Academy of Technology, and in 2016 he joined the Academy Leadership Team where he co-leads the Security Core Team.